The Busy World of Richard Scarry

 Parents Need to Know

-Parents need to know that this animated adaptation of Richard Scarry's popular preschool-age books espouses socially responsible themes like teamwork, friendship, courage, and responsibility.
+Parents need to know that The Busy World of Richard Scarry is an animated adaptation of Richard Scarry's popular preschool-age books espousing socially responsible themes like teamwork, friendship, courage, and responsibility.
 Kids need not be familiar with Scarry's characters to get the full value of the stories, but those who are will find that the series stays true to his presentation of the delightful little town and its inhabitants.
 Some segments center on the power struggle between a French policeman and his gangster-style nemesis, but even their exchanges shouldn't frighten preschoolers.

 What's the story?